mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 279 - Loop Premature Optimization/readme.md

 AI tools often prioritize functional correctness so that they might produce clean, simple loops.

-if you prompt AI for performance at all costs, it could create over-optimized code even for straightforward tasks.
+If you prompt AI for performance at all costs, it could create over-optimized code even for straightforward tasks.

 # AI Detection 🥃